curbengh/curbengh.github.io/source/_posts/json-splunk-uf.md

 [{"datetime": 1672531212123456, "event_id": 1, "key1": "value1", "key2": "value2", "key3": "value3"}, {"datetime": 1672531213789012, "event_id": 2, "key1": "value1", "key2": "value2", "key3": "value3"}, {"datetime": 1672531214345678, "event_id": 3, "key1": "value1", "key2": "value2", "key3": "value3"}]
 ```

-I will detail the required configurations in this post, so that Splunk is able to parse it correctly even though "example.json" is a valid JSON file.
+I will detail the required configurations in this post, so that Splunk is able to parse it correctly even though "example.json" is not a valid JSON file.

 ## UF inputs.conf